 Then (important step!) turn the oven off and let the herbs dry inside while the heat slowly dissipates.
 This method ensures the delicate leaves won’t burn.

 They dry within 10 or 15 minutes, but I leave them in the oven until the temperature is completely cool before removing the tray.
-I simply set it and forget it, then come back to the kitchen in an hour to destem the oregano and pack the leaves into a jar.
+I simply set it and forget it, then come back to the kitchen in an hour to finish up.

 If your oven goes lower (170°F or so), you can likely leave the oven on for the whole duration of the drying process, but you’ll have to be vigilant to ensure you’re not “cooking” the herbs or leaving them in for too long.

-Make sure the oregano is completely dry before you seal it in a jar, as any moisture left in the leaves can cause mold.
+Make sure the oregano is completely dry, as any moisture left in the leaves can cause mold.
 They should crumble easily when you slide your fingers down the stem.

-I know it seems slightly oxymoronic to call dried herbs “fresh,” but I really do love having fresh dried herbs on hand — from my garden — rather than the dried herbs that have been sitting on a store shelf for who knows how long!
+I know it sounds like an oxymoron to call dried herbs “fresh,” but I really do love having fresh dried herbs on hand — from my garden — rather than the dried herbs that have been sitting on a store shelf for who knows how long!

 This post updated from an article that originally appeared on October 30, 2013.